“We should look for someone to eat and drink with before looking for something to eat and drink.” – Epicurus

 Some background information – Daikaya is actually comprised of two different spaces.
 There is the downstairs ramen shop which doesn’t take reservations and really only serves Sapporo style ramen.
 The izakaya is on the second floor and has a separate entrance to the left of the ramen shop.
 Reservations are accepted.
 This review only pertains to the izakaya.

 I made last minute reservations because previous experiences at Daikaya and their recent appearance on a best brunches in Washington, DC list led me to believe we were in for a noisy and crowded meal.
 I could not have been more wrong.
 We were the first customers in the door at 11:30 and had the place to ourselves for a solid 20 minutes.
 I expressed surprise to Mary, our server (Mary is awesome.
-If Mary could be my server every time I go to Daikaya I could die happy), and she explained that people usually start to show up for brunch en masse much later in the day.
+If Mary could be my server every time I go to brunch at Daikaya I could die happy), and she explained that people usually start to show up for brunch en masse much later in the day.
 So pro tip: If you want to have a lovely, quiet meal with lots of server attention, go when they open.

 My friend and I were seated right next to the window where we got some natural light through the fish scaled grill that makes up the iconic front of the building.
 The izakaya a lot of medium to dark wood and is typically quite dim.
 Many of the walls are covered with different patterned fabrics, lending a fun and quirky atmosphere and preventing the space from feeling somber.
 The room is arranged around a centrally located, brightly lit bar.
 It is clearly the focal point of the room, which makes sense since it is first and foremost a cocktail/whiskey bar in the evening.